longevityframework/longevity/feature-list.md

   [Akka
   streams](http://doc.akka.io/docs/akka/current/scala/stream/index.html).
 - Agnostic about what kinds of data you want to persist.
-  - That said, longevity provides built-in support for common DDD persistence patterns such as aggregate roots, events, and read views.
+  - That said, longevity provides built-in support for common [Domain Driven Design](manual/ddd-basics) persistence patterns such as aggregate roots, events, and read views.

 ## Current Features